GT-RAIL/rail_object_detection/README.md

 ## Open Issues

-1. Scene Query and Publishing the topic don't seem to work well together for some unfathomable reason.
+1. Scene Query and Publishing the topic don't seem to work well together (on CPU) for some unfathomable reason.
-1. GPU tests have been inconclusive.
-Need to gather more data.
+1. Need to implement an automatic switch between GPU (and perhaps cuDNN) and CPU.
 1. Include the ability to download the weights files automatically from the `CMakeLists.txt` file
 1. There is plenty of room for better logging - I do most of mine using the debugger, so there aren't as many status print commands as normal
 1. There is a distinct lack of defensive programming against malicious (NULL) messages and the like.
 Beware.